 The N Channel High Side Switch

-The main problem in using an N channel MOSFET in a high side switch is that in order for the MOSFET to switch off, once it has been switched on is that the voltage on the gate terminal of the MOSFET must be made higher than the supply voltage.
-In order to do this the gate voltage must be 'magnified' in some way.
-This goes under the name of 'Bootstrapping' - not the most useful name as there are several techniques used in other non-related circuits that use the same name, generally meaning to lift some value up to a high than normal level.
+The main problem in using an N channel MOSFET in a high side switch is that in order for the MOSFET to switch on, once it has been switched off is that the voltage on the gate terminal of the MOSFET must be made higher than the source voltage, which, as the MOSFET is "off" will be at supply voltage Vcc.
+In order to do this the gate voltage must be 'level shifted' in some way.
+This technique commonly goes under the name of 'Bootstrapping' (i.e. the mythical abbility to lift oneself up simply by pulling upwards on your boot straps) - apart from the impossibility of this task, Bootstrapping is not the most useful name, as there are several techniques used in other non-related circuits that use the same name, generally meaning to lift some value up to a higher than normal level.

 Fig. 4.6.14 N Channel High Side Switch